-- Tacoma's principal significance is that it was the vessel that established the tuna fishing industry in Southern Australian waters, based in Port Lincoln in South Australia.
-This has led directly to Port Lincoln becoming one of the largest and most economically important fishing ports in Australia. - MFV TACOMA pioneered Tuna purse seining and live bait poling from 1952/5 - MFV TACOMA can be acquired in semi-operating condition, minus its prawn processing and freezing equipment; vessel has been kept in this configuration. - MFV TACOMA is the only Tuna Clipper in the world or Australian museum collection which is kept in the water and used regularly. - The changes of configuration and propulsion made to MFV TACOMA during its 50 years as a tuna and prawn fishing vessel, reflect the changing methods and needs of the fishing industry. - MFV TACOMA has a significant history of its own, while also representing more widely the important theme of the Australian tuna and prawn industry.
+- Tacoma's principal significance is that it was the vessel that established the tuna fishing industry in Southern Australian waters, based in Port Lincoln This has led directly to Port Lincoln becoming one of the largest and most economically important fishing ports in Australia. - MFV TACOMA pioneered Tuna purse seining and live bait poling from 1952 - The changes of configuration and propulsion made to MFV TACOMA during its 50 years as a tuna and prawn fishing vessel, reflect the changing methods and needs of the fishing industry. - MFV TACOMA has a significant history of its own, while also representing more widely the important theme of the Australian Tuna and Prawn industry.